ChenchaoZhao/Neural-Image-Inpainting/README.md

 Google Earth made sophisticated satellite images accessible to anyone with a digital device and internet connection.
 However, sensitive locations, which used to be well hidden from the public, were fully exposed.
 Thus, easy access to satellite images poses a potential threat to national security and personal privacy.

 On the one hand, it is necessary to completely hide details in secret facilities.
 Usually those locations are censored with single-color or pixelation patches which do not blend in with surrounding structures.
-On the other hand, such "cover-ups" often raise people's curiosity and attract more public attention.
+On the other hand, such "cover-ups" often raise people's curiosity and attract more public attention (check out this [blog post](https://fas.org/blogs/security/2018/12/widespread-blurring-of-satellite-images-reveals-secret-facilities/#comment-93066)).

 ![taiwan](images/taiwan.png)